-It has also taken many measures to tackle the energy shortage such as:
+The government has also taken many measures to tackle the energy shortage such as:

 - At the end of June 2014, the government took the decision to reduce energy subsidies allocations in the FY 2014/15 state budget by EGP 41 billion in order to reduce the budget deficit to 10% of GDP versus 12% for 2013/14.
 This measure came as a part of the governmental plan to be applied over the coming 3-5 years until full subsidy removal is reached.
-It has led to a substantial hike in the prices of these products. - The Government signed a USD 8.9 billion deal with the German multinational Siemens to build gas and wind power plants in Egypt.
-In addition to signing a 4-year energy exploration deal with the Italian company Eni worth USD 2 billion. - The government has repaid most of the dues owed to foreign oil companies operating in Egypt who were reluctant to increase their production. - It also approved using coal in energy-intensive industries for the first time to decrease dependence on natural gas.
+Thus, energy subsidies ratio decreased from 76.3% of total subsidies, grants and social benefits in FY 2013/14 budget to 54.5% in FY 2014/15 budget and to 39.6% ,30.3% and 42.1% in FY 2015/16 ,2016/17 and 2017/18 budgets respectively. - Reinforcing exploration and energy deals, as the Government signed in 2015 a USD8.9 billion deal with the German multinational Siemens to build gas and wind power plants in Egypt.
+In addition to signing a 4-year energy exploration deal with the Italian company Eni worth USD 2 billion.

-It's worth mentioning that Italian energy firm Eni declared last August a giant gas discovery in the "Zohr" prospect in Egypt's Mediterranean, describing it as "the largest gas discovery ever made in Egypt and in the Mediterranean Sea.
+It's worth mentioning that Eni declared in August 2015 a giant gas discovery in the "Zohr" prospect in Egypt's Mediterranean, describing it as "the largest gas discovery ever made in Egypt and in the Mediterranean Sea.
 Moreover, it could become one of the world's largest natural gas finds".
-The new find is expected to significantly help Egypt face its energy crisis that has hit the country since 2011 and turn it into a major player in the energy market.
+Experimental production began at Egypt's gas field "Zohr" by the end of December 2017, at an initial 350 million cubic feet per day (mcfd), while the project's first stage is expected to be completed in June 2018, where production is going to increase to 1 billion cubic feet per day (bcfd).